-- The primary jurisdiction of the union is established as being a fifty (50) kilometer radius from the centre of the Angus L. McDonald Bridge in the City of Halifax and as a fifty (50) kilometer radius from Kings Square in the City of Saint John, New Brunswick.
-It is agreed that employees engaged in performing work described in the Agreement will travel to and from such jobs on their own time. - The secondary jurisdiction of the union shall be the balance of the Provinces of Nova Scotia and New Brunswick and Prince Edward Island.
+- 16.01 The primary jurisdiction of the union is established as being a sixty three (63) kilometre radius from the centre of the Angus L. McDonald Bridge in the City of Halifax and as a sixty three (63) kilometre radius from Kings Square in the City of Saint John, New Brunswick.
+It is agreed that employees engaged in performing work described in the Agreement will travel to and from such jobs on their own time. - 16.02 The secondary jurisdiction of the union shall be the balance of the Provinces of Nova Scotia and New Brunswick and Prince Edward Island.